chinmoybuzz/eventManagement/README.md

 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to contact us for any queries or suggestions.
+Feel free to contact me for any queries or suggestions.
 Happy coding!